 (3) floats in the slotted guide poles with a gasket around the cover of the poles.

-(h) Decks shall be required on all above ground tanks with a capacity greater than 19,800 gallons storing gasoline at a bulk gasoline terminal.
+(h) Decks shall be required on all above ground tanks with a capacity greater than 19,800 gallons storing gasoline at a bulk gasoline terminal or pipeline breakout station.
 All decks installed after June 30, 1998 shall comply with the following requirements:

 (1) deck seams shall be welded, bolted or riveted; and